Jithan Ramesh: 2004–2007

-2011-2016
+2011–2016

 After a four-year break from films, Ramesh's next release was Osthe (2011), where he portrayed a supporting role as the brother of Silambarasan's character.
 During the film's promotional campaign, Silambarasan noted that he could not think of anyone else to play that particular role, while Ramesh announced his delight at working in a big star cast.
 The film had a high-profile release at the box office, but earned mixed reviews from critics.
 Ramesh's performance was described as a "surprise" by The Hindu, while Rediff.com noted that he was "colourless".
 He then played the lead role in Kishore Tirumala's directorial debut Pillaiyar Theru Kadaisi Veedu (2011) opposite Sanchita Padukone.
 The film, produced by his father, went largely unnoticed.

 As his acting career continued to falter, Ramesh chose to prioritise his work as a co-producer with his family's studio, Super Good Films.
-During the mid-2010s, he notably launched a spiritual sequel to Jithan during 2013, and then appeared in a supporting role as a police officer in the Malayalam film Day and Night (2014).
+During the mid-2010s, he notably launched a spiritual sequel to Githan during 2013, and then appeared in a supporting role as a police officer in the Malayalam film Day Night Game (2014).
 Jithan 2 (2016) eventually had a delayed release three years later, with Ramesh reprising a role of a timid individual who experiences paranormal activity.
 The film opened to negative reviews, with a reviewer from Rediff noting "unfortunately Ramesh has a blank expression throughout, irrespective of what the scene demands".